Engaging Franchisees in Energy Management & Benchmarking

 Outreach efforts typically focus on sharing energy management practices that have been proven at other Wendy’s restaurants and how franchise operators may be able reduce costs and help their bottom line by focusing on energy management.
-Franchise operators accomplishments in energy management are also shared on Wendy’s intranet, and this has proven to be a successful method of increasing franchisee interest in the energy efficiency and the Better Buildings Challenge.
+Franchise operators' accomplishments in energy management are also shared through Wendy’s intranet, and this has proven to be a successful method of increasing franchisee interest in energy efficiency and the Better Buildings Challenge.

 The success of this model is evident in the number of franchisees committing to energy-reduction targets and the savings (energy and cost) that Wendy’s restaurants are seeing across the organization.

-As of the publication of this implementation model, several franchisees have used these energy management tools, and committed to internal energy management goals.
-Additionally, nine Wendy’s franchisees (totaling over 550 restaurants) have joined the Department of Energy’s Better Buildings Challenge, A current list of participating Wendy’s franchise operators can be found on the Wendy’s company page.
+Franchisees have used these energy management tools and committed to internal energy management goals.
+Additionally, seventeen Wendy’s franchisees (totaling nearly 1,200 restaurants) have now joined the Better Buildings Challenge.
+A list of participating Wendy’s franchise operators can be found on the Wendy’s company page.

 There are currently no tools for this implementation model.